 - Chartered insurance counselor (CIC) is another designation from the National Alliance for Insurance Education and Research.
 It requires passing five courses, including four that are specific to the CIC designation and an additional course from the alliance’s curricula for either the CPRM or the certified risk manager designation.
 The total cost is approximately $2,500.

 - Financial services certified professional (FSCP) is a general insurance certification offered by the American College of Financial Services.
 It requires passing seven courses on financial services and ethics and costs $3,230.

 An advisor with a CPRM is focused on the insurance needs of affluent people.
 Earning one requires passing five courses that include material specific to the concerns of wealthy individuals, including protection from kidnapping, insuring boats and aircraft and risks associated with employing domestic servants.
 Since the National Alliance for Insurance Education and Research offers both the CPRM and the CIC, and one CPRM course is allowed to count toward the CIC requirements, it may make sense for financial advisors to pursue both accreditations at the same time.

 Tips on Investing

 - Anyone with a net worth of $1 million or more can probably benefit from consulting with an experienced financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.